 These advantages directly compete with traditional data center storage.
 Data centers house massive amounts of data in a single location.
 This centralization puts them at risk of natural disasters and outages in the local area.
 To add some redundancy and prevent data loss, organizations might copy data and store it in other locations.
 However, this process can be time-consuming and costly, and it creates a surplus of information that also needs protection.

 Blockchain data storage can deliver higher levels of security, reliability, redundancy, resilience and transparency.
 Its distributed nature enables users to have a higher degree of control over where they store their data, which affects accessibility and availability, too.

-The security of the blockchain, while quite advanced, is also not perfect.
+The security of the blockchain, while quite advanced, isn't perfect.
 As more users adopt the technology, bad actors will get better at finding and exploiting holes in blockchains.
 For now, however, it provides much better data security over in-house and cloud storage.

 Finally, cost is a big factor that determines whether organizations might choose to adopt blockchain.
-Although blockchain becomes more popular every day, it is still not widely deployed by organizations -- at least not at the same level as cloud storage, which is cheap and available in many forms today.
+Although blockchain becomes more popular every day, it's still not widely deployed by organizations -- at least not at the same level as cloud storage, which is cheap and available in many forms today.

 How data centers can stay ahead of the curve

 For data center teams seeking a blockchain approach, start by reevaluating the data center infrastructure.
-Consider how to pivot resources, and begin implementing and moving toward a decentralized architecture.
-Start thinking about how to set up a peer-to-peer network that can handle a blockchain workflow.
+Consider how to pivot resources and begin implementing and moving toward a decentralized architecture.
+Begin thinking about how to set up a peer-to-peer network that can handle a blockchain workflow.

 The traditional data center architecture must fundamentally transform to meet blockchain's demand for higher traffic and availability, including having staff on hand with specialized blockchain skills.
 This presents a big undertaking; but, by planning for it now, organizations can keep pace with increasing data processing needs and adapt to client needs as they adopt new business strategies to integrate the blockchain.